rbind/b-rodrigues.github.com/content/index.md

     <img src="/img/profile.jpg" width="400" height="400"/>
 </div>

 Hi!
-My name is Bruno Rodrigues, and I'm a senior advisor at [PwC Luxembourg](https://www.pwc.lu/).
+My name is Bruno Rodrigues, and I'm a senior Data Scientist at [PwC Luxembourg](https://www.pwc.lu/).
 I mostly work on data related projects using R and Python.

 I'm an economist by training, I hold a PhD from the University of Strasbourg,